metamuses/lod-save-the-queen/README.md

 The generated TTL files are saved in the [`ttl/csv2ttl`](https://github.com/metamuses/lod-save-the-queen/tree/main/ttl/csv2ttl) directory.

 ### html
 The `html` directory contains the HTML, CSS and image files used to generate [the site of this project](https://metamuses.github.io/lod-save-the-queen), which is hosted on GitHub Pages.
+This include the XSLT-generated HTML file from the XML/TEI encoding, which is rendered as an iframe in the site.

 ### models
 The `models` directory contains the theoretical and conceptual models of our